Judge Rules California FAIR Plan Shortchanged Fire Victims on Smoke Damage

 CA Insurance Commissioner: Proper Testing Is Required

-On March 7, 2025, California Insurance Commissioner Ricardo Lara issued Bulletin 2025‑7, which clarifies that insurers must fully investigate smoke damage claims and pay for necessary professional testing when contamination is suspected.
-The bulletin states it is not reasonable for insurers to deny claims without proper inquiry or to require homeowners to bear testing costs themselves.
+On March 7, 2025, California Insurance Commissioner Ricardo Lara issued Bulletin 2025‑7, reminding insurers of their legal duty to thoroughly investigate smoke damage claims and to pay for professional testing when contamination is suspected.
+The bulletin makes clear that it is not reasonable for insurers to deny smoke-related claims without proper investigation or to require policyholders to pay for testing themselves.

 Bulletin 2025‑7

-Commissioner Lara also launched a formal investigation into the California FAIR Plan and other providers that have denied proper cleanup support after wildfires.
+In addition, Commissioner Lara has launched a formal investigation into the California FAIR Plan and other insurers accused of improperly denying coverage or cleanup support for wildfire-related smoke damage.

 Coverage via AP News